yingmo55/Calculator/README.md

 This is a calculator app with basic calculating features:
 + operations
   + plus, minus, multiply, divide
   + plus/minus ±
   + percentage %

 ### Languages/Framework
 + React
   + functional components
   + useState and useEffect hooks
 + CSS: styling

 ## Setup/Instruction
 + To run it live: https://calculator-96fecd.netlify.app/

 + To run it locally in developer build:
   + Make sure you have npm installed
   + Navigate to the root folder in the terminal
-  + Run the following command
+  + Run the following command  `npm start` in the terminal
-    ``` npm start ```
 <hr />

 ## About

-I built this project to deepen my knowledge of React.js.
-I made it on top of my previous attempt on a React.js calculator.
+I built this project to deepen my knowledge of React.
+I made it on top of my previous attempt on a React calculator.
 I reused some components (keypad, button, display) and rewrote the logic using functional components and effect hooks such as state and effect instead of class components.

-Some React caltulators use `eval()` for operation.
+Some React caltulators use `eval()` for calculation.
 I decided against it because of [security concerns](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/eval#never_use_eval!).

 ### Challenges
 The initial release has a bug that inputting the same number for the operation (e.g. 2 + 2) does not work due to an oversight from how I set up the effect hook.
 I solved it by adding another boolean state for the 2nd number input.